JakeSteam/blog-programming/_posts/2019-01-22-adding-a-variable-to-both-the-android-manifest-and-build-config.md

 }
 ```

 This new `target` parameter should always be set to `owner`, the behaviour of other two parameters is unchanged.
-For example, here’s a usage within product flavors:
+For example, here's a usage within product flavors:

 ```
 productFlavors {